 Investment Management Companies should establish the circumstances that, taking into account the reasons for the investment, require an active intervention and periodically evaluate the results of such approach.
-On the basis of such circumstances, Investment Management Companies should, above all, determine whether and how to communicate any issue or problem arising from monitoring of the issuer with the competent members of the administrative and control bodies or persons instructed by them.
+On the basis of such circumstances, Investment Management Companies should, above all, determine whether and how to communicate any issue or problem arising from monitoring of the issuer with the competent members, including minority members, of the administrative and control bodies or with persons instructed by them.